enkidevs/curriculum/lua/roblox-studio/cframes-i/cframes-intro.md

 ---

 ## Revision
-??? is the data that holds the positional and orientation of an object
+??? is the data that holds the positional and orientation of an object.
 - CFrames
 - Vector3
 - X, Y, Z Axis